Korvettenkapitän (Crew 31)

 1 ship damaged, total tonnage 8,096 GRT

 |U-41||22 Apr 1939||5 Feb 1940 (+)||3 patrols (71 days)|

-Gustav-Adolf Mugler commissioned the new type IX boat U-41 on 22 April 1939.
-He brought his U-41 out for the initial wave of German U-boats in preparing for possible war with England when he left Wilhelmshaven on 19 Aug 1939 (Busch & Röll, 1997).
-He arrived back almost a month later having sunk two small Finnish ships on the return route.
+Gustav-Adolf Mugler commissioned the new Type IX U-41 on 22 April 1939.
+U-41 joined the initial wave of U-boats leaving in preparation for possible war with England when she left Wilhelmshaven on 19 Aug 1939 (Busch & Röll, 1997).
+She docked almost a month later, having sunk two small Finnish ships on the return route.

-His second patrol with U-41 was from Wilhelmshaven to the Bay of Biscay.
-He sank 4 ships, including the large neutral Norwegian motor tanker Arne Kjøde on 12 Nov 1939 (Rohwer, 1998).
+Kptlt.
+Mugler's second patrol in U-41 was from Wilhelmshaven to the Bay of Biscay.
+He sank four ships, including the large neutral Norwegian motor tanker Arne Kjøde on 12 Nov 1939 (Rohwer, 1998).
 On 16 Nov the boat was hunted by British escorts from convoy SL 7 for 20 hours before managing to escape.
-On two occasions during this patrol Mugler took survivors from sunken ship on board the boat (7 from Cresswell and 11 from Darino).
+On two occasions during this patrol Mugler took survivors from sunken ships onboard the boat (seven from Cresswell and 11 from Darino).